dotnettools/SharpGrabber/README.md

     IList<IGrabbed> grabbedResources = result.Resources;

 ## SharpGrabber.Desktop
+Requirements of the cross-platform desktop application to run and operate correctly:
+ - .NET Core 2.1 or higher (.NET Framework 4.6.1 or higher)
+ - Shared libraries of *ffmpeg* copied into `ffmpeg` directory alongside app executable files for media conversion support.
+   - On Windows, you may download the latest <a href="https://ffmpeg.zeranoe.com/builds/">Zeranoe ffmpeg build</a>.

 <img src="./assets/SharpGrabberDesktop-ScreenShot-1.png" alt="SharpGrabber.Desktop application" />

 ## Roadmap
 This project is very much in progress and the following features are top priority:
 - Support for Android
+- Accelerate downloads in the desktop app (like a download manager)
 - Support for more media providers

 ## Support